Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

-Compared to the 3V-SIM model, the OVVR model exhibits higher physiological complexity, with 41 state variables per cell and 15 ionic currents governing the action potential dynamics.
-This higher dimensionality increases the system’s sensitivity to small perturbations, which is reflected in larger standard deviations of LEs and more frequent transitions between coexisting attractors.
+To compare our results of the FK model to a more complex ionic cell model, we use the TNNP model~\cite{ten2006alternans}.
+In our simulations, the maximal sodium current conductance ($G_{Na}$) was scaled from 0.5 to 8 while all other parameters remained unchanged.
+The maximum initial separation, $\epsilon$, was kept identical to that used in the FK model to maintain a consistent scale for the Lyapunov exponents.
+For the largest reduction in $G_{Na}$, the tissue maintained one or two stable spirals with LEs close to zero.
+The standard deviation remained quite small for both $\lambda^T(\text{APD})$ and $\lambda^S(\text{APD})$, indicating that a single periodic attractor dominated the dynamics.

-In the simulations, the L-type calcium conductance scaling factor ($C_{CaL}$) was varied over the range $[0.86, 1.04]$, while all other parameters were default values as described in O'Hara et~al.~\cite{36}.
-At the lowest $C_{CaL}$ value, the tissue maintained one or two stable spirals with low LEs.
-The standard deviation remained quite small for both temporal and spatial estimates, indicating that a single periodic attractor dominated the dynamics.
+As $G_{Na}$ was increased, the enhanced conduction velocity and altered restitution properties \cite{ten2006alternans} promoted earlier wavefront collisions and occasional spiral breakup.
+These changes led to higher LEs, but only $\lambda^T(\text{APD})$ shows a wide range of values measured in different temporal segments (wider envelope), while $\lambda^S(\text{APD})$ is steady across different measurement regions.

-As $C_{CaL}$ increased, the action potential plateau shortened, promoting earlier wavefront collisions and occasional spiral breakup.
-These changes led to higher LEs and their standard deviations, signaling the emergence of multiple coexisting attractors.
-In this range, a single system under small perturbations could fall into different attractors, producing a range of LEs.
+For the largest values of $G_{Na}$, the model developed spatiotemporal chaos, with frequent spiral-wave breakup (state C in Fig.~\ref{fig:TNNP}).
+The temporal LE curves displayed substantial variability in time, resulting in a broad shaded region.
+In contrast, the spatial LE measurements showed greater consistency for large $G_{Na}$, suggesting their potential for quantifying chaotic states in high-dimensional systems.

-At the upper end of $C_{CaL}$, the model entered a fully developed spatiotemporal chaotic state, with frequent multi-spiral breakups (state C in Fig.~\ref{fig:ovvr}).
-Unlike the 3V-SIM case, where spatial LEs stayed below temporal ones, here the spatial measures were larger, suggesting more intense spatial chaos.
-The temporal LE curves displayed a broad shaded region, indicating the model’s greater dimensionality.
-In contrast, the spatial LE curves showed a narrower shaded region, suggesting their potential for quantifying chaotic states in high-dimensional systems.
+However, it is notable that the maximum LE values for both methods in the TNNP model do not exceed 0.1, as opposed to the 0.4 observed in the FK model.
+This suggests that, under the same LE hyperparameters ($\epsilon$ and $\theta$), the TNNP model scenarios considered exhibit inherently weaker chaotic dynamics, even during breakup.
+Alternatively, it may indicate that the TNNP model cannot sustain higher levels of chaos long enough for measurement for the parameter values considered, leading to spiral wave self-termination before a reliable LE estimation can be achieved.
+This suppressed chaotic behavior is also evidenced by the restitution map (Fig.~\ref{fig:TNNP}, bottom), where the APD distribution is largely confined to a narrow interval of 60 to 100~ms relative to the broader distribution of DIs observed.